agoncal/QuarkusFunction/README.md

           <appName>${functionAppName}</appName>
           <region>chinanorth2</region> .........

-2. environment should be "AzureChina" and provide a service principle with contributor role for the function.
+2. Parameter environment should be "AzureChina" and provide a service principle with contributor role for the function.

  <plugin>
         <groupId>com.microsoft.azure</groupId>